ttutisani/Xunit.Gherkin.Quick/docs/step-attributes.md

 | Given Coffee costs $5.00 today | Given(@"Coffee costs ([\d\\.]+) today") | any type | error: will not match dollar sign |
 | Given My Brothers' names are Kevin, Lucas, Paul | Given(@"My Brothers' names are ((?:\w+,\s*)+\w+)") | string | Kevin, Lucas, Paul|

-## Cucumber expressions
+## Cucumber Expressions

-If you only require simple patterns like integers, words or strings, you can use cucumber expressions, which is a simple alternative for the more complex regex expressions.
+If you only require simple patterns like integers, words or strings, you can use [cucumber expressions](https://github.com/cucumber/cucumber-expressions#readme), which is a simple alternative for the more complex regex expressions.
 With cucumber expressions, the above example can be rewritten to:
 ```C#
 [Given(@"I chose {int} as first number")]
 public void I_chose_first_number(int firstNumber)